MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-settings.md

 >
 > *Instructions for: [Azure Information Protection client for Windows](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client)*

+> [!NOTE]
+> These instructions apply to the Azure Information Protection client (classic) and not the Azure Information Protection unified labeling client.
+Not sure of the difference between these clients?
+See this [FAQ](faqs.md#whats-the-difference-between-the-azure-information-protection-client-and-the-azure-information-protection-unified-labeling-client).
+>
+> If you are looking for information to configure policy settings for the unified labeling client, see the Office documentation.
+For example, [Overview of sensitivity labels](https://docs.microsoft.com/Office365/SecurityCompliance/sensitivity-labels).

 In addition to the Information Protection bar title and tooltip, there are some settings in the Azure Information Protection policy that you can configure independently from the labels:

 ![Azure Information Protection policy global settings](./media/defaultsettings-aip.png)